trustedanalytics/atk/doc/source/intro.rst

 In addition to the extensive set of capabilities provided, the platform is fully extensible using a plugin architecture.
-This allows developers to incorporate graph analytical tools into the existing range of machine learning abilities, expanding the capabilities of the |PACKAGE|
+This allows developers to incorporate graph analytical tools into the existing range of machine learning abilities, expanding the capabilities of |PACKAGE|
 for new problem solutions.
 Plugins are developed using a thin Scala wrapper, and the |ATK| framework automatically generates a Python presentation for those added functions.